rezarahem/jupiter-core/README.md

    ./setup.sh
    ```

-   Immediately after running ./setup, several inputs will appear in the terminal.
-These are basic variables required for setting up your VPS:
+   Immediately after running `setup.sh`, several inputs will appear in the `Terminal`.
+These are basic variables required for setting up your `VPS`:

    - Enter your repo's SSH URL: <YOUR_REPO_SSH>
    - Enter your app name: <YOUR_APP_NAME>